meteroid-oss/meteroid/CONTRIBUTING.md

 After a pull, you should update/build the dependencies.

 - `cargo build -p meteroid`
+- `cargo build -p metering`
 - `pnpm install --prefix modules/web`

 ### Updating the protobuf files

 Protobuf files are found in /modules/meteroid/proto

-After an update, you can rebuild rust & reinstall the web dependencies via the command above, or you can run the following commands for faster feedback:
+After an update, you can rebuild rust, reinstall the web dependencies and generate from proto via the command above, or you can run the following commands for faster feedback:

 - `cargo build -p meteroid-grpc`
-- `sh ./modules/web/web-app/build-proto-web.sh`
+- for metering: `cargo build -p metering-grpc`
+- `pnpm --prefix modules/web/web-app run generate:proto`

 ### Updating the database models and queries